 SVG Shaper for SwiftUI is a little macOS application that accepts images in the Scalable Vector Graphics (SVG) format (SVG) and converts those into SwiftUI source code.
 Got an SVG icon from your designer?
 Use the contained shapes directly within your SwiftUI views.

 Note: This doesn't always produce perfect results.
-If you want to try before you buy, here is a: demo download.
 It has been tested primarily against IconMonstr SVG icons and works very well with those.

 SVG Shaper’s primary purpose is to convert the paths contained in an SVG into SwiftUI “Path” values and “Shape” structures.
 The generated code can directly be used in a SwiftUI Xcode project.